sdcondon/FlUnit/README.md

 ## Next Steps

-- Take some cues from the vstest adapter for mstest - what am I missing regarding general package structure, debugging, parallelisation, test attachments, instrumentation, filtering etc?
+- Take some cues from the vstest adapter for mstest - what am I missing regarding debugging, parallelisation, test attachments, instrumentation, filtering etc?
 - Quality of life ideas:
   - Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name..
   - Perhaps `ThenOfOutcome(o => o.Result.ShouldBe..)` and `ThenOfGiven1(g => g.Prop.ShouldBe..)` for succinctness?
 Though lambda discards work pretty well (to my eyes at least)..